What's in an Earthy Wine Aroma?

 Go back to the Wine Aroma Dictionary

-This part of the wine aroma dictionary let you discover earthy aromas which are categorised as:
+This part of the wine aroma dictionary lets you discover earthy aromas which are categorized as:

-This is still a work in progress and we will add regularly new descriptors extracted from the wine aroma wheel.
+This is still a work in progress and we will regularly add new descriptors extracted from the wine flavor wheel .

 Feel free to leave a comment or question at the bottom of the page.

-- Aroma definition: Aroma evoking a moldy cellar/damp basement due to the presence of fungi producing a volatile compound called 2,4,6 tri-chloroanisole or TCA.
+- Aroma definition : Aroma evoking a moldy cellar / vapor basement due to the presence of fungi producing a volatile compound called 2,4,6 tri-chloroanisole or TCA.

-- Wine style: It is an off-flavor, a taint that is not desirable in wine, however harmless if consumed.
+- Wine style : It is an off-flavor, a taint that is not desirable in wine but harmless if consumed.
 While a corked tainted wine can have a perceptible moldy and earthy smell, it mutes the wine flavor, especially the fruity aroma, when present at a lower concentration.

-Like any other taint, it is recommended to send back the tainted bottle to the wine store or at the restaurant and ask for a fresh bottle.
+Like any other taint, it is recommended to return the tainted bottle to the wine store or at the restaurant and ask for a fresh bottle.

-- Origin: A corked wine is tainted as the result of a fungal growth in the cork tree bark or the cork closure it self.
-Non desirable aroma compounds such as TCA (2,4,6-trichloroanisole) are formed.
-Like many wine defects, these aroma compounds have a very low detection threshold, few parts per trillion, meaning that it does not take much to ruin a wine bottle!
-The result is a moldy, musty, wet basement-type of odor.
+- Origin : A corked wine is tainted as the result of fungal growth in the cork tree bark or the cork closure it self.
+Non-desirable flavor compounds such as TCA (2,4,6-trichloroanisole) are formed.
+Like many wine defects, these aroma compounds have a very low detection threshold, few parts per trillion, meaning that it doesn't take much to ruin a wine bottle!
+The result is a moldy, musty, wet basement type of odor.

 - For more information, refer to the wikipedia page which is quite comprehensive.

-- Aroma Standard: The best standard is to keep a corked tainted wine and preserve it from oxygen.
+- Aroma Standard : T HE best standard er at a corked keep tainted wine and preserve it from oxygen.
 Manipulating the compound, TCA, is not a good idea if you are not a flavor chemist operating in a well ventilated lab.
-It’s not dangerous, just very stinky and with a low threshold meaning that if you put one drop of this compound in an olympic size swimming pool filled with water, you would smell it.
+It's not dangerous, just very stinky and with a low threshold meaning that if you put one drop of this compound in an Olympic size swimming pool filled with water, you would smell it.

-So it's not a not a good idea to play with it.
+So it's not a good idea to play with it.

 Image credit: WikiCommons

-- Aroma definition: Aroma evoking the smell of a fresh button mushroom.
-3-cis octenol is a compound that is quite typical of mushroom aroma.
+- Aroma definition : Aroma evoking the smell of a fresh button mushroom.
+3-cis octenol is a compound that is quite typical of mushroom flavor.

-- Wine style: I have perceived mushroom aromas in Pinot noir mostly.
+- Wine style : I have noticed mushroom aromas in Pinot noir mostly.
 When it becomes intense, it can be confounded with the cork taint.
-But definitely, it becomes an off-flavour.
+But definitely, it becomes an off-flavor.

-- Origin: this type of aroma likely develops during the alcoholic fermentation and may be related to the yeast strains.
+- Origin : This type of aroma likely develops during alcoholic fermentation and may be related to the yeast strains.

-- Aroma Standard: You may use canned mushrooms for this standard.
+- Aroma Standard : You can use canned mushrooms for this standard.